is a Halo

 - Darker and Edgier: The later chapters have been a lot more cynical as Frank realizes the futility of it all.

-- Door Stopper: The story currently has over 1,000,000 words and counting.
+- Door Stopper: The story ended with 1,622,859 words total.
+Over.
 One.
 Million.
+Six.
+Hundred.
+Thousand.
 Words.
-To put it into perspective, it's longer than the entire Lord of the Rings series.
+To put it into perspective, it's longer than the entire Lord of the Rings series by about five times!

 - Drill Sergeant Nasty: Gabuka.

 - Dying Moment of Awesome: Played straight and then subverted in Scarecrow's death.
 He uses a galling gun like an assault rifle before he is brutally killed by a needle explosion.

 - The Elevator from Ipanema: This fanfiction has had several scenes when the characters have to take an elevator.
 So far, every single elevator scene has had a muzak arrangement playing in the background.
 There's usually lots of Lampshade Hanging from the characters involved.
 In fact, Eliza, the AI, started playing elevator music on all the ship's elevators with the intention of invoking this.

 - Elites Are More Glamorous: Since the protagonist is an ODST this comes up sometimes.